-When a competitor is stopped during the race he has the right to a re-run provided that the Jury considers this possible from an organisational point of view.
+When competitors are stopped during the race they have the right to a rerun provided that the Jury considers this possible from an organisational point of view.
 The Jury should ensure that the competitor's re-run takes place before the last competitor on the start list of the race.